CloudplexPlatform/developer-community/kubernetes/kubernetes RBAC/labs/rbac/rbac.md

 ### Add k8s-rbac Service

-Kubernetes RBAC application is a microservice which will return the permissions of Kubernetes Secret Object allowed to access in your container
+Kubernetes RBAC application is a microservice which will return the permissions of Kubernetes Secret Object in your container

 Locate the **Container** services from K8 resources in the pallet.